cloudfoundry-community-attic/cf-services-contrib-release/README.md

       "ints" => "invalid",
     })

 This is a more complicated example that illustrate the entire DSL.
-It should be self-explanatory.
+Hopefully it is self-explanatory:

     Membrane::SchemaParser.parse do
       { "ints"          => [Integer]